neubig/nlp-from-scratch-assignment-2022/annotation_standard.md

 (Tag: TaskName)

-Name of the task that the methods are evaluated on, e.g.: "Named Entity Recognition".
+Name of the task(s) that the current work is evaluated on, e.g.: "Named Entity Recognition".

-You should annotate task names that could inform the reader of problem being solved.
-Good examples include "Natural Language Inference" and "Object Detection".
+You should not annotate,
+1. Tasks that are mentioned but not evaluated with the proposed work.
-Names that do not provide information about what task is being solved "task A" should not be annotated.
+2. Names that do not provide information about what task is being solved: "task A", "subtask A" should not be annotated.

 _Example_:

 ```
-MNLI B-DatasetName
-Multi B-DatasetName
-- I-DatasetName
-Genre I-DatasetName
-Natural I-DatasetName
-Language I-DatasetName
-Inference I-DatasetName
+BERT B-MethodName
+outperforms O
-is O
+other O
-a O
+methods O
-large O
+on O
+natural B-TaskName
+language I-TaskName
+inference I-TaskName
-- O
+( O
+NLI B-TaskName
-scale, O
+) O
-crowdsourced O
+, O
-entailment B-TaskName
+question B-TaskName
-classification I-TaskName
-task I-TaskName
+answering I-TaskName
+.
+O

+It O
+was O
+not O
+evaluated O
+on O
+machine O
+translation O
+.
+O
 ```

 _Tricky Cases_:
+* In the above example, machine translation is not annotated since the proposed work ("BERT") is not evaluated on that task.

-* (Pre-)Training objectives such as "Masked Language Modeling (MLM)", "Next Sentence Prediction (NSP)", and "Cloze" should not be labeled as TaskName, because baseline/proposed methods are not evaluated on these tasks.
+* (Pre-)training objectives such as "Masked Language Modeling (MLM)", "Next Sentence Prediction (NSP)", and "Cloze" should not be labeled as TaskName unless the proposed work is evaluated on those tasks.

 ## Dataset Name